Tc-Li/Tc-Li.github.io/_pages/about.md

 {% include base_path %}

-I’m Tingcheng LI, an Assistant Professor of computer science with School of Electronic and information Engineering.
-I obtained my Ph.D. degree from the [LISPEN](https://lispen.artsetmetiers.fr/) of the [Arts et Métiers Institute of Technology, France](https://artsetmetiers.fr/fr).
+I’m Tingcheng LI, an Assistant Professor of computer science with School of Electronic and Information Engineering.
+I obtained my Ph.D. degree from [LISPEN](https://lispen.artsetmetiers.fr/) of  [Arts et Métiers Institute of Technology, France](https://artsetmetiers.fr/fr).
 Prior to coming to France, I obtained the MSc degree from [Nanjing University Of Aeronautics and Astronautics](https://nuaa.edu.cn/) in China.

 Contact : tingcheng.li@outlook.com